Sablon, Brussels: 15th to 18th centuries

 In the 16th century, Brussels' most prominent noblemen established themselves on the upper Sablon and on the Rue aux Laines.
 The Egmonts, the Culemborgs, the Brederodes and the Mansfelds were the first, and the De Lannoys, the De Lalaings, the Thurn und Taxis, and the Solres joined them.
 The result was that by the 17th century, the Sablon had grown to become the most aristocratic and prosperous neighbourhood in the city.
-The Egmont Palace on the Petit Sablon is still standing, and gives the best indication of what the area was like at the height of its splendour; the grandiose houses of the Lannoys and the Mérode-Westerloo family still stand on the Rue aux Laines.
-In 1566, the Culemborg Mansion on the Rue des Petits Carmes/Karmelietenstraat was the site of the drafting of the Compromise of Nobles which ultimately led to the Dutch Revolt.
+The Egmont Palace on the Petit Sablon still exists, and gives the best indication of what the area was like at the height of its splendour; the grandiose houses of the Lannoys and the Mérode-Westerloo family still stand on the Rue aux Laines.
+In 1566, the Culemborg Mansion on the Rue des Petits Carmes/Karmelietenstraat was the site of the drafting of the Compromise of Nobles, which ultimately led to the Dutch Revolt.
 To eliminate any trace of this seditious act against the king, the Duke of Alba razed the mansion to the ground in 1568.

 The proximity of the cemetery was already an irritation to its aristocratic neighbours in 1554, but it would be another century and a half before the government of Brussels recognised that the situation had become unbearable.
 They reported that corpses "were often neglected and left in only half-covered graves, from which dogs had several times pulled parts off and run around in broad daylight with arms and legs in their mouths".
 It was therefore decided in 1704 to move the cemetery to the Marolles/Marollen district.